Starting a CGOA Chapter

 4. Your chapter can be informal or formal.
 Some chapters choose to have officers and others are more informal, polling the membership when a decision needs to be made.
 Some chapters collect dues ($10 per year is typical) to be used for expenses within their local chapter (e.g., newsletter, meeting expenses) and others do not.
 Some chapters allow guests to visit one meeting for free; then charge a $5 guest or instructional fee.

-5. There is a one-time chapter affiliation fee of $40, paid to CGOA and mailed in with your Application for Chapter Affiliation.
+5. There is a chapter affiliation fee of $40, paid to CGOA and mailed in with your Application for Chapter Affiliation.
 This fee enables CGOA to offer communications with your chapter by listing on the CGOA Web site.
+After this the fee is only $10 a year.

 6. At least one member of your chapter is required to be an individual member of the Crochet Guild of America.
 There is no minimum number of members to begin a chapter.
 All members must be listed on the Application for Chapter Affiliation.